txusballesteros/sliding-deck/README.md

 ### Overdraw Improvements

-If you're a hard Android developer and like that your App work fast and fine, you can enable the overdraw improvements proccess into the view.
+If you're a hard Android developer and like that your App work fast and fine, you can enable the overdraw improvements process into the view.
 You only need enable the flag **enableOverdrawImprovement** on you xml layout file.

 ### Customization